3moz/reduxBank2/README.md

 - make a withdrawal
 - see a running transaction history (a ledger)
 - see the current balance, given the transaction history
-- balance shows green when positive, red when negative
+- see the balance area turn green when positive, red when negative
 - make floating-point or integer transactions